Push / Pull

 Curators

-Henry Wolff
+Henry Wolff,

 This project is supported by City of Adelaide and History Trust of South Australia.
+Shan Michaels is supported by Arts Queensland.

-ACE tampinthi, ngadlu Kaurna yartangka panpapanpalyarninthi (inparrinthi).
-Kaurna miyurna yaitya mathanya Wama Tarntanyaku.
-Parnaku yailtya, parnaku tapa purruna, parnaku yarta ngadlu tampinthi.
+ACErlu tampinthi, ngadlu Kaurna yartangka inparrinthi.
+Kaurna miyurna yaitya yarta-mathanya Wama Tarntanyaku.
+Parnaku yailtya, parnaku tapa purruna, parnaku yarta ngadlurlu tampinthi.
 Yalaka Kaurna miyurna itu yailtya, tapa purruna, yarta kuma puru martinthi, puru warri-apinthi, puru tangka martulayinthi.
+Ngadlurlu tampinthi purkana pukinangku, yalaka.

-ACE respectfully acknowledges the traditional Country of the Kaurna people of the Adelaide Plains and pays respect to Elders past and present.
+ACE respectfully acknowledges the Kaurna people are the traditional custodians of the Adelaide Plains.
 We recognise and respect their cultural heritage, beliefs and relationship with the land.
 We acknowledge that they are of continuing importance to the Kaurna people living today.
+We acknowledge Elders past and present.